COSC-499-W2023/year-long-project-team-13/docs/weekly logs/Adrian_weeklylog.md

 ## Term 2 Week 2 2023/01/15~2023/01/21

-- Task I have worked on this week and winter break.
+- Task I have worked on this week.
 ![Weekly Task T2-2](./images/tasks/AdrianFong_T2_Week2_Task.jpg)

 ## Recap on your week's goals